 "A Cruising Ground for Kings..."

 That's how Bishop George Washington Doane described the campus and surroundings of his school.
-One-hundred-eighty years later, the view from Doane Academy is much the same.
+One-hundred-eighty-three years later, the view from Doane Academy is much the same.
 The historic Delaware River flows calmly past, while an unbroken tree-lined bank faces us from the Pennsylvania side, and just off to the east, and also astride the river, sits the picturesque town of Bristol (founded 1681).
 In the center of the river, just a couple of hundred yards from the school, is situated the uninhabited 400 acre refuge of Burlington Island, home to every form of wildlife to be found in this region, including nesting pairs of bald eagles.

 Doane Academy’s shaded thirteen acre campus, nestled on the western side of the historic City of Burlington (founded 1677), includes among its structures three buildings listed on the National Register of Historic Places, including our chapel (1847) which is noted as the first Neo-Gothic church structure built in the United States.
 Among our other buildings are a dedicated and recently updated science building, a gymnasium, and also a one-of-a-kind English manor house styled dining hall, theater space, a lower school library, and many flexible classroom spaces.
 At the center of the campus, our newest building, Rowan Hall (2015), dominates.
 A three-and-a-half story building with a brick façade, modeled after an early 19th century Georgian-style structure that once stood nearby, Rowan Hall includes a dozen state-of-art-classrooms, two student resource centers, administrative offices, and an expansive and inviting lobby with comfortable seating areas and a grand piano.
 This new building includes green technology in that it is largely heated and cooled by its own geothermal plant.
 In the fall of 2019 Doane Academy acquired the two properties associated with the former Elias Boudinot Elementary School.
 These parcels were contiguous to Doane's property and so were a natural fit for our expansion.